polkadot-developers/substrate-docs/README.md

 URL example: https://docs.substrate.io/v3/contribute/style-guide

-Configuration and styling files for gatsby live primarily in the `src` folder.
+Configuration and styling files for Gatsby live primarily in the `src` folder.

 Some gotchas: